oracle-samples/ia-tools-samples/README.md

 ## Contributing

 This project welcomes contributions from the community.
-Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md)
+Before submitting a pull request, please [review our contribution guide](./CONTRIBUTING.md).

 ## Security

-Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

 ## Redistribution